sooolee/Super-Resolution/README.md

 ## Implementation Strategies
-First, before any fine-tuning or training, some inferences were made using three models, Real-ESRGAN, A-ESRGAN-Single and A-ESRGAN-Multi models, to set the basis for comparisons.
+First, before any fine-tuning or training, I made inferences using the three pre-trained models (Real-ESRGAN, A-ESRGAN-Single and A-ESRGAN-Multi models) to set the basis for comparisons.

-It was very hard to say one is better than the other purely based on visual inspection because the results varied depending on the types of materials (fabric vs. tile).
+It was very hard to say one is better than the other purely based on visual inspections because the results varied depending on the types of materials (fabric vs. tile).

 While there are many good quality outputs, I am presenting some of the lower quality examples below to hightlight the weaknesses of the current models.

-**From Left to Right Columns: Original-Low Resolution, Real-ESRGAN, A-ESRGAN-Single, A_ESRGAN-Multi**
+**From Left to Right Columns: Original-Low Resolution >>> Real-ESRGAN >>> A-ESRGAN-Single >>> A_ESRGAN-Multi**

 ![initial_inferences](https://github.com/sooolee/super-resolution/blob/main/images_readme/initial_inferences.png?raw=true)

 - One noticeable thing about the outputs of Real_ESRGAN was the change of the color tone.
 That is, most of the upscaled outputs slightly lost yellow tone and projected whiter tone.
 - For all models, fabrics and carpets seemed to be the toughest ones to upscale as most outputs failed capturing the texture.
 Some of them look much worse than its original low-resolution version.

 While the outputs of the A-ESRGAN-Multi scale model weren’t necessarily the best, according to the authors of A-ESRGAN-Multi, the multi scale discriminators model captures the texture better.
-So ***I chose A-ESRGAN-Multi for further training*** hoping it would help better capture the fabric and carpet textures.
+So I chose ***A-ESRGAN-Multi*** for further training hoping it would help better capture the fabric and carpet textures.

 Following three different training approaches were performed with the A-ESRGAN-Multi model.